amit043/InstructifyAI/README.md

   suggestion for a single chunk.
 * `POST /chunks/accept-suggestions` – accept a suggestion across many chunks.
 * `GET /documents/{doc_id}/metrics` – return curation completeness metrics.
+* `GET /audits?doc_id=&user=&action=&since=` – list audit entries (JSON or CSV via `Accept: text/csv`).

+Each request is stamped with an `X-Request-ID` correlation identifier that propagates to Celery tasks and audit rows.

+Run `make scorecard` to execute the scorecard CLI on the golden set and enforce curation completeness thresholds.

 Audits are stored in the `audits` table with before/after values for each change.